Climbing to the Top of the ATLAS 13 TeV data: Top-quark pair production

 \subsection{Studies of $b$-jet production in top-quark-pair events}

 In addition to inclusive and differential \ttbar cross-section extractions, measurements of the \ttbar production process with extra $b$-jets were performed with \RunTwo data.
 Cross-sections for $\ttbar+\bbbar$ production were measured~\cite{TOPQ-2017-12} with the 36~fb$^{-1}$ dataset.
 Inclusive and differential cross-sections were measured in the single-lepton and dilepton channels, specifically for \ttbar events with additional $b$-quark jets defined at particle level in dedicated fiducial phase spaces.
 These measurements were compared with predictions from various MC generator set-ups, and validated the background models for measurements of $\ttbar H$ production in the $H\rightarrow \bbbar$ decay channel as well as for new-physics searches in similar final states.
 Figure~\ref{fig:tt_bjet}~(a) shows the results of the measurement, in terms of inclusive fiducial cross-sections for the two channels, separately for fiducial phase spaces with ${\geq}3$~$b$-jets or ${\geq}4$~$b$-jets.
-These measured inclusive cross-sections are higher than the predictions from the dedicated $\ttbar+b\bbar$ NLO generators matched to parton-shower programs, but still within the uncertainties.
+These measured inclusive cross-sections are higher than the predictions from the dedicated $\ttbar+b\bbar$ NLO generators matched to parton-shower programs, both using the so-called five-flavour scheme (with all the quark flavours except the top included in the proton PDFs) and the four-flavour one (with only the four lightest quarks included in the proton PDFs), but still within the uncertainties.
 The differential distribution comparisons do not show significant mismodelling by most of these generators, beyond the experimental uncertainties of the unfolded results.

 Finally, the same dataset was used to study $b$-jets in \ttbar events~\cite{TOPQ-2017-19}.
 A number of observables sensitive to quark fragmentation were measured in jets identified as originating from top-quark decays, thus providing an almost completely pure $b$-quark jet sample.
 Top-quark-pair events were selected in the dilepton $e\mu$ channel, and the set of charged-particle tracks associated with jets were separated into those from the primary $pp$ interaction vertex and those from the displaced $b$-hadron decay secondary vertex, in order to construct observables characterising the longitudinal and transverse momentum distributions of $b$-hadrons within $b$-quark jets.
 These measurements complement the measurements performed at $e^+e^-$ colliders, in which the $b$-quarks originate from a colour-singlet ($Z/\gamma^*$), allowing the universality of the fragmentation models to be tested.
 Figure~\ref{fig:tt_bjet}~(b) shows one of the measured distributions, compared with various MC predictions.
 Despite being in overall agreement with the models tuned at $e^+e^-$ colliders, the measured distributions are still affected by large experimental uncertainties or limited by the amount of data in several bins, preventing the current results from constraining the MC models.